coderheck/mozilla-vpn-client/README.md

 cmake --build build -j$(nproc) --target dummyvpn
 ```

-This will create a dummy build under the `tests/dummyvpn` folder.
+This will create a dummy build under the `src` folder.
 To run the functional
 tests against this build, make sure the `MVPN_BIN` environment variable is set:

 ```
-export MVPN_BIN=$(pwd)/build/tests/dummyvpn/dummyvpn
+export MVPN_BIN=$(pwd)/build/src/dummyvpn
 ```

 **Other dependencies**: